Particle size measurement using static light scattering

 Laser diffraction at particles with different size

-Schematic drawing of the innovative DLOIS-technique of Bettersizer S3 PLUS and CCD-camera system (x0.5 and x10)
+Schematic drawing of the innovative DLOIOS-technique of Bettersizer S3 Plus and the CCD-camera system (0.5X and 10X)

 The following figure shows an example of a volume-related particle size distribution of a calcium carbonate powder – measured with a Bettersizer S3 Plus.